DavidMinarsch/aea-dev/content/blog/intro/index.md

 - [contracts](https://docs.fetch.ai/aea/contract/): wrap smart contracts for Fetch.ai and third-party decentralized ledgers.
 In particular, they provide wrappers around the API or ABI of a smart contract and its byte code.

 The developer develops some of the packages and places them in context to each other in an agent.
 The framework then calls the code in the packages.
 Unlike in libraries, frameworks make use of [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) and are running and calling the code.

+The code inside the packages follows the object oriented paradigm. ..

 Currently, the framework is [implemented](https://github.com/fetchai/agents-aea/) in the Python programming language.
 However, implementation in other languages is feasible too and importantly, it is fully interoperable with any language stack provided the protocols are implemented correctly.
 A demonstration of such interoperability with a simple agent implemented in Golang is provided [here]().